erikrose/peep/README.rst

 If you don't want to wait until you're bitten by this surprise, use the ``peep hash`` command to find hashes of each equivalent archive for a package.
-I like to vet one of them (say, the tarball), then download the other and use a file comparison tool to verify that they have identical contents.
+I like to vet one of them (say, the tarball), then download the others and use a file comparison tool to verify that they have identical contents.
 Then I run ``peep hash`` over both original archives, like so, and add the result to my ``requirements.txt``::